RFC2784/rfc2784.github.io/_posts/2022-07-25-the-diversity-principle-as-a-decision-leverage-during-a-technological-solution-design.markdown

 - "Since the outage was to Rogers’ core network, **all of Rogers’ services by all our brands [...] were impacted**."

 As mentioned earlier, we know for sure that Internet Transit connectivity setup for Interac operational systems was probably still active through an alternate ISP despite the Rogers Outage.
-<ins>So how can it be possible that a global Rogers outage still results to Interac payment unavailability</ins> ?
+<ins>So how can it be possible that a global Rogers outage still results in Interac payment unavailability</ins>?

-A possible explanation can be that the **private network interconnectivity between the different hosting locations for Interac operational systems was relying solely on Rogers Communication backbone**, as illustrated on the following diagram (based on my assumptions) :
+A possible explanation can be that the **private network interconnectivity between the different hosting locations for Interac operational systems was relying solely on Rogers Communication backbone**, as illustrated in the following diagram (based on my assumptions) :

 ![Interac Network Interconnectivity Logical diagram based on Geoffray REAU's assumptions](/content/images/interac-logical.png)

 - Note that a full meshed private network based on Ethernet point-to-point connectivity can rely on a Service Provider's backbone.
-In such case, the Service Provider propose the layer 2 connectivity across layer 3 in the middle, such Ethernet-over-MPLS.
+In such figure, the Service Provider proposes the layer 2 connectivity across layer 3 in the middle, such Ethernet-over-MPLS.
-- Among several possible cases, the Internet-facing component of a business-critical application might be hosted at one site, but relies on back-end's private services hosted at another hosting facility.
-By breaking the inter-sites' private connectivity, the application hence becomes unavailable...
+- Among several scenario, a plausible one invovles the Internet-facing component of a business-critical application:
+  - it might be hosted at one site, but relies on back-end's private services hosted at another hosting facility.
+  - By breaking the inter-sites' private connectivity, the application hence becomes unavailable...
 - <ins>This scenario was kind of confirmed on </ins>[Interac Statement on Rogers Outage](https://www.interac.ca/en/content/news/interac-statement-on-rogers-outage/) :

    *"Each of our platforms, both Interac Debit and Interac e-Transfer, have <ins>redundant networks, <b>including circuit diversity</b></ins>.
 These networks include 24/7 availability commitments from our suppliers, however <ins>the events of July 8th clearly revealed that these commitments could not be fulfilled. <b>These redundant networks with circuit diversity should not have been so vulnerable to the Rogers core maintenance activity</b></ins>."*